Home Health How to Read a Drug Label

 The Drug Facts label for the over-the-counter drug acetaminophen, known by the brand name Tylenol, includes information about ingredients, uses, warnings and directions.

-2. Uses.
-This section tells you what symptoms and conditions the drug can treat.
-It’s important to make sure you are using the right drug for your symptoms.
+2. Uses: This part of the label tells you what symptoms and conditions the drug can treat.
+It’s important to use the right drug for your symptoms.

-3. Warnings.
-This section is typically the longest section of the Drug Facts label.
+3. Warnings: This section is typically the longest one on the Drug Facts label.
 It tells you about any severe side effects or drug interactions that can occur and describes who should not use the drug.
 It tells you when to stop using the drug and when to consult your doctor and/or pharmacist.

-4. Directions.
-This section of the label tells you when, how and how often to take the drug.
-Keep in mind that children may have different instructions from adults.
+4. Directions: This label section tells you when, how and how often to take the drug.
+Remember that children may have different instructions from adults.
 “Do not take more than what the label says before asking your doctor,” Hobeika said.
-“Taking a higher dose than what it is recommended on the drug label can be dangerous.”
+“Taking a higher dose than what is recommended on the drug label can be dangerous.”

-5. Other Information.
-This section tells you how to store the drug.
+5. Other Information: This part of the label tells you how to safely store the drug.
 Some drugs may be sensitive to heat or moisture.

-6. Inactive Ingredients.
-In addition to the active ingredient that makes the drug work, medications also have ingredients such as dyes, preservatives and flavoring agents.
+6. Inactive Ingredients: In addition to the active ingredient that makes the drug work, medications also have ingredients like dyes, preservatives and flavoring agents.
 “It is important to check this information to help avoid ingredients that may cause an allergic reaction,” Hobeika said.

-7. Questions or Comments.
-This section includes contact information available to consumers with questions about the product.
+7. Questions or Comments: This section includes contact information consumers can use if they have questions about the product.
 It may not exist on all Drug Facts labels.

 Pharmacist placing auxiliary label on prescription bottle